theory/dmjwk/README.md

 curl --cacert ca.pem https://localhost:4433/.well-known/jwks.json
 ```

-To fetch a JWT signed by the first key in the JWK set, make a
+To fetch a JWT signed by the first key in the JWK set, make an
 `application/x-www-form-urlencoded` POST with the required `grant_type`,
 `username`, and `password` fields: